reklai/yank/README.md

-# Yank OPENCODE DRIVEN APPLICATION USING HARPOON_TELESCOPE AS BASE REFERENCE
+# Yank

 Yank is a keyboard-first clipboard extension for browser-based developer workflows.

 It focuses on one thing: making copy actions fast and predictable on any page.

+## Disclaimer: OPENCODE DRIVEN APPLICATION USING HARPOON_TELESCOPE AS BASE REFERENCE

 ## What Yank Does